 55 McDonnell Douglas F/A-18A Hornet multi-role fighters and 16 F/A-18B’s two-seat training variants (fully combat capable) are currently in RAAF service (delivered 1984 to 1990).
 Over the years the “Classic Hornet” has received numerous weapons and avionics upgrades along with airframe strengthening to keep them capable of engaging effectively in the field of modern combat.
 The Hornet fighters will remain in service until the full introduction of the Lockheed-Martin F-35A Lightning II Joint Strike Fighter which is planned to first arrive in Australia in 2018 and enter full RAAF operational service between 2020 and 2023 (more on the F-35A in my next RAAF post).

-The F/A-18 is operated by Number 3, 77 and Number 2 Operational Conversion Unit (2OCU for pilot training) which are all based at RAAF Williamtown (NSW) along with Number 75 Squadron based at RAAF Tindal (NT).
+The F/A-18 is operated by No. 3 and 77 Squadrons, and No. 2 Operational Conversion Unit (2OCU for pilot training) which are all based at RAAF Williamtown (NSW), along with No. 75 Squadron based at RAAF Tindal (NT).
 Each squadron is allocated 1 or 2 F/A-18B’s for training, 1 is with Aircraft Research and Development Unit (ARDU) at RAAF Edinburgh for weapons/avionics testing and the remainder equip 2OCU for pilot conversion training.

 The Hornet is capable of carrying a wide range of air-to-air/ground weaponry to supplement its M61 nose mounted 20mm cannon.
 These include the AIM-120 Advanced Medium Range Air-to-Air Missile (AMRAAM), AIM-132 Advanced Short Range Air-to-Air Missile (ASRAAM), Joint Direct Attack Munition (JDAM), AGM-158 Joint Air-to-Surface Stand-off Missile (JASSM), Mk.
 82 bombs and even AGM-84 Harpoon anti-shipping missiles if required.